shangyuj/2200-messed-up/index.md

 # English 2200
-## 12/3 Review and non-finite subordinate clauses
-### Review of Major Assignment 2
-1. This lotion makes me itchy.

-2. Monsters are under my bed.

-3. The movie was screened at the local theater.

-4. I was told he was going to perform tonight.

-5. What he did made him a hero.

-6. The committee has tallied the votes and will soon announce the winner.

-7. I have to be the person who tells the truth.

-8. I was hired because they liked my proposal.

-9. Her face lit up when she saw him, which we didn’t notice.

-10. He writes a story down whenever he’s in a new city.

-### Non-finite subordinate clauses
+## 12/5 Non-finite Subordination

-#### What is non-finite subordination?
+### What is non-finite subordination?

-Before the break, we learned about and practiced subordination, the embedding of dependent clauses into a main independent clause.
-We focused on **finite subordinate clauses**, which contain:
+So far, the subordinate clauses we have diagrammed have been finite.
+Finite subordinate clauses usually contain:
 1. An explicit subject.
 2. A verb phrase marked for tense or modality.

 Finite subordinate clauses are often introduced by subordinators.
 Examples:

 - **Finite adverbial clause:**
-  *Because we looked so much alike, I was her celebrity double.*
+  ***Because** we looked so much alike, I was her celebrity double.*

 - **That-complement clause:**
-  *I reminded myself that there is a first time for everything.*
+  *I reminded myself **that** there is a first time for everything.*

 - **Wh-complement clause:**
-  *I knew what the appearance of indifference might mean.*
+  *I knew **what** the appearance of indifference might mean.*

-In this week, we focus on **non-finite subordinate clauses**, another type of dependent clause that cannot stand alone as an independent clause.
-These differ from finite clauses in two key ways:
+Now, we move on to **non-finite subordinate clauses**, another type of dependent clause that cannot stand alone.
+Non-finite clauses differ from finite clauses in two key ways:
 1. They generally lack an explicit subject.
 2. Their verb phrases are not marked for tense or modality.

-#### Examples of Non-Finite Subordinate Clauses
+### Examples of Non-Finite Subordinate Clauses

-Non-finite subordinate clauses are underlined in the examples below.
+Non-finite subordinate clauses are bold in the examples below.
 Note that these clauses cannot stand alone as independent clauses:

 - *I told everyone **to secure their life jackets properly.***
   (*to-infinitive clause*)